talestsp/football-match-prediction/README.md

 # New Feature: team_result_history_mean
 This feature summarizes the 10 history matches.
 It replaces each team history match with 1, for a victory, with -1 for a defeat and 0 for a draw.
 Then a mean is calculated for these values for both home and away teams on the match.
+The checkou [TeamHistoryAnalysis.ipynb](notebooks/TeamHistoryAnalysis.ipynb) for more information.
 The features created are: `home_result_history_mean` and `away_result_history_mean`.